Preetinasibyan/PreetiSharma/README.md

 **Test Plan**

-Test Plan should include following :
+Test Plan should include the following :

 Functional Testing